babmunir/AzureARMTemplates/UDR-with-3-Subnets/Readme.md

-azure arm templates for UDR, after deploying this template we can have
+azure arm templates for UDR with NVA, after deploying this template we can have

     one VNet and 3 Subnets
     A Windows 2016 DC VM in each subnet